skat/deling-api-docs/deling-api.md

 # DELING

 An API for the pilot sharing economy project DELING.
 The DELING API is organized around [REST](https://en.wikipedia.org/wiki/Representational_state_transfer).
 Our API has resource-oriented URLs and uses HTTP response codes to indicate API errors.
 The resources are different domains such as Car, Boat, Housing and Services (cleaning, baby-sitting etc).
-We support [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing), allowing you to interact securily with our API from a client-side web application.
-You should never expose your secet API key in any public website's client-side code.
+We support [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing), allowing you to interact securely with our API from a client-side web application.
+You should never expose your secret API key in any public website's client-side code.
 [JSON](https://www.json.org/) is returned by all API responses, including errors.

 # Authentication

 Authenticate your platform by including your secret key in API requests.
-To get a key, please contact us at `deleokonomi@skat.dk` or the SLACK channel.
+To get a key, please contact us at the SLACK channel.
 Do not share your secret API key in publicly accessible areas such as GitHub, client-side code and so forth.

 Authentication to the API is performed via a Bearer token, and must  be included in the `Authorization` header.
 Use  `-H "Authorization: Bearer your_access_token"`.

+# Updating an existing filing

+If there are changes to a filing, use `POST` to send updates.
+For instance a Car filing with transactionId `abc123` is reported with  an amount of 100 DKK.
+If the amount is wrong and a correction is needed, you should send a new `POST` request with the new amount: 50 DKK, and use the same value for the transactionId as before: `abc123`.

 # Group Cars